 London School of Economics

 LSE is located in the London Borough of Camden and Westminster, Central London, near the boundary between Covent Garden and Holborn.
 The area is historically known as Clare Market.
-LSE has more than 11,000 students, just under seventy per cent of whom come from outside the UK, and 3,300 staff.
+As of 2023/24, LSE had just under 13,000 students, with the majority being postgraduate students and just under two thirds coming from outside the UK.
 The university has the sixth-largest endowment of any university in the UK and in 2023/24, it had an income of £525.6 million of which £41.4 million was from research grants.

 1. 1